Contents

 1. General provisions and contact details

-2. Updates and access to the Policy
+2. Updates and availability of the Data Protection Notice

-3. Other data protection conditions
+3. Other data protection terms

 4. The scope of handled data and the purpose of data handling